cjoulain/slack-message/README.md

 Once you've set up Ruby and RVM, log into IRB.

-From there, insert the `send_slack_message method`.
+From there, insert the `send_slack_message` method saved in this repo.
 Then call the method and add the arguments.
 For example,

 ```
 send_slack_message(